 This document will explain how Cargo’s configuration system works, as well as available keys or configuration.
-For configuration of a project through its manifest, see the manifest format.
+For configuration of a package through its manifest, see the manifest format.

-Cargo allows local configuration for a particular project as well as global
+Cargo allows local configuration for a particular package as well as global

 configuration, like git.
 Cargo extends this to a hierarchical strategy.

 following configuration files would be probed for and unified in this order:

 With this structure, you can specify configuration per-package, and even possibly check it into version control.
 You can also specify personal defaults with a configuration file in your home directory.

 All configuration is currently in the TOML format (like the manifest), with simple key-value pairs inside of sections (tables) which all get merged together.

 All of the following keys are optional, and their defaults are listed as their value unless otherwise noted.